dennislamcv1/MSGAISALES/README.md

 # MSGAISALES
-## Generative AI for Sales Professionals Specialization
+## Microsoft Generative AI for Sales Professionals Specialization

 Unlock Your Full Sales Potential with AI